ajkachnic/bliss/README.md

 - [ ] There is no garbage collection so the stack will overflow if you do too much recursion
 - [ ] The parser can only output one error at a time

-I plan to fix these eventually, so don't worry to much
+I plan to fix these eventually, so don't worry too much

 ## Directory Structure